ishtiaqbhatti/lark_app/docs/implementation_plan.md

     *   **Frontend:**
         *   `lark_app/client/my-content-app/src/pages/DiscoveryPage/components/RunDetailsPage.jsx`:
             *   Modify the results table to be groupable.
 Display the `core_keyword` as the parent row, with all its synonyms/variations as expandable child rows.

-### Task 3.3: Introduce a "Keyword Basket"

-*   **Action:** Develop a new feature to allow users to collect and manage keywords across multiple runs.
-*   **Files to Modify:**
-    *   **Backend:**
-        *   `lark_app/backend/data_access/models.py`: Create a new database model for the "Keyword Basket".
-        *   `lark_app/backend/api/routers/`: Create a new router (`basket.py`) with endpoints to add/remove keywords from the basket and retrieve the current basket.
-    *   **Frontend:**
-        *   `lark_app/client/my-content-app/src/pages/DiscoveryPage/components/RunDetailsPage.jsx`: Add a checkbox to each row and a button to "Add selected to Basket".
-        *   Create a new page/component to display the contents of the Keyword Basket, allowing for final review, analysis, and export.